United States: Organisation for Economic Co-operation and Development (OECD) | U.S. National Contact Point (NCP)

 Submit a complaint to the U.S. NCP if:

-- The company tied to the specific instance is headquartered in the United States.
+- The company tied to the harm is headquartered or operates in the United States.

 - You have a specified interest in a case, are in a position to supply information about it and have a clear view of the outcome you wish to achieve.